This article originally appeared on VICE UK

-We're slap bang in the middle of the Christmas and New Year party season, a time that brings with it inherent dangers – the headaches, the chills, the barfing, the all-day-in-bed dining rituals, and all of those work party-related embarrassments that have been arranged into their own kind of cliched visual language by advertisers trying to hawk you stuff over the festive period.
+We're smack dab in the middle of the Christmas and New Year party season, a time that brings with it inherent dangers: the headaches, the chills, the barfing, the all-day-in-bed dining rituals, and all of those holiday party-related embarrassments that have been arranged into their own kind of clichéd visual language by advertisers trying to sell you stuff.

-I don't care who you are or what measures you take to "prevent" a hangover – be that eating a decent meal before going out or necking a sachet of "restorative powder" when you get in – as one simple truth remains: if you drink ten pints of medium-strength beer on a night out, the next day is going to feel like the Fall of Saigon is happening between your temples.
+I don't care who you are or what measures you take to "prevent" a hangover—whether it's eating a decent meal before going out or downing some sort of supplement when you get in—because one simple truth remains: if you drink ten pints of medium-strength beer on a night out, the next day is going to feel like the Fall of Saigon is happening between your temples.

-But let's say you drag yourself out of bed sometime before Channel 4's weekday airing of The Simpsons, but after the opportunity to achieve anything constructive has passed.
-And let's say you're lucky enough to have little-to-no home responsibilities; perhaps you'll make it as far as whatever your gaming device of choice is.
-And perhaps you'll spend your four waking hours of this limbo-like day staring, mouth agape and dribble brimming, at a video game.
+But let's say you drag yourself out of bed sometime before a weekday airing of The Simpsons, but after the opportunity to achieve anything constructive has passed.
+And let's say you're lucky enough to have little-to-no home responsibilities; perhaps you'll make it as far as wherever your gaming device of choice is.
+And maybe you'll spend your four waking hours of this limbo-like day staring, mouth wide open and drooling, at a video game.

-ANYTHING KATAMARI-COLOURED, BUT IDEALLY ONE OF THE FIRST TWO GAMES
+ANYTHING KATAMARI-COLORED, BUT IDEALLY ONE OF THE FIRST TWO GAMES

 JOURNEY, OR FLOWER, OR BOTH

-You can get these on the same "collector's edition" disc for the PS3, so if you don't own them but have said system: what are you doing not owning these?
+You can get these on the same "collector's edition" disc for the PS3, so if you don't own them but have said system: What are you doing not owning these?
 Journey is the wordless story of a wanderer who must travel from shimmering desert sands to the snowy, storm-battered peak of a distant mountain.
-To play you merely point your little fellow forward, jumping where necessary and using a single chirrup to solve a few simple puzzles.
-It's supremely relaxing, but may leave those of a fragile emotional state in tears come its climax – which even the most beer-goggled will realise inside 90 minutes.
+To play, you merely point your little character forward, jumping where necessary and using a single chirrup to solve a few simple puzzles.
+It's supremely relaxing, but may leave those of a fragile emotional state in tears come its climax—which even the most beer-goggled will realize inside 90 minutes.

 Flower is by the same team, thatgamecompany, and grants the player control of the wind.
-You guide the breeze, collecting petals across a variety of stages – some beautifully verdant, others scarred by industry – to unlock a level exit.
-Its makers have called it "our video game version of a poem", which is just what you need with a right bastard behind the eyes.
+You guide the breeze, collecting petals across a variety of stages—some beautifully verdant, others scarred by industry—to unlock a level exit.
+Its makers have called it "our video game version of a poem," which is just what you need when your head feels like it's going to explode.

 A LEGO GAME

-Block-based puzzles that you can't be stuck on for too long, endearing humour and a whole lot of smashing stuff up – but in a cute way, rather than the manner in which Rockstar typically goes about the bombast business.
-The LEGO games are far from just for kids, and a couple of recent entries in the massive catalogue of bricks-doing-shit releases have stood out.
+Block-based puzzles that you can't be stuck on for too long, endearing humor and a whole lot of smashing stuff up—but in a cute way, rather than the manner in which Rockstar typically goes about the bombast business.
+The LEGO games are far from just for kids, and a couple of recent entries in the massive catalog of bricks-doing-shit releases have stood out.

-The newest LEGO Batman effort, Beyond Gotham, is a bit too befuddling in its onslaught of characters-I-don't-care-about, but better is 2013's LEGO Marvel Super Heroes, with a roster of easily recognisable comic icons and an open-world New York to zoom Iron Man (or whoever) around.
+The newest LEGO Batman effort, Beyond Gotham, is a bit too befuddling in its onslaught of characters-I-don't-care-about, but 2013's LEGO Marvel Super Heroesis better, with a roster of easily recognizable comic icons and an open-world New York to zoom Iron Man (or whoever) around.
 Equally appealing is the plot-mirroring video game of The LEGO Movie, which features many scenes from one of 2014's funniest films.
-As with all LEGO games, you can't actually "die" at all – so even those with the fuzziest vision will muddle through a few stages.
+As with all LEGO games, you can't actually "die" at all—so even those with the fuzziest vision will muddle through a few stages.

 The Classic Game Room review of Out Run 2 for Xbox